Vinodol, Nitra District

 Vinodol (Nyitraszőlős) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.
 It is mostly agricultural settlement.

 History

 In historical records the village was first mentioned in 1113.

 Geography

 The village lies at an altitude of 124 m and covers an area of 14.982 km2.
 It has a population of about 1888 people.

+Population

 Ethnicity

-The population is about 93% Slovak, 4% Magyar and 2% Gypsy.
+The population is about 93% Slovak, 4% Magyar and 2% Romani.